C-D

 Convocation — always capitalize when referring to the Kent State University event.

-Each fall, the Kent State University Convocation is held to welcome new freshmen and their guests.
+Each fall, the Kent State University Convocation is held to welcome new first-year students.

 A convocation is an assemblage or calling together.